Number 1 Angel: Impact

-Retrospectively, in April 2022, Clash's Ana Lamond stated that the mixtape "holds a resilience in its stride, drawing none of its attention to the cries from Sucker Charli XCX fans, pleading for a return to the more commercial, the more conventional breakthrough days.
+Retrospectively, in April 2022, Clashs Ana Lamond stated that the mixtape "holds a resilience in its stride, drawing none of its attention to the cries from Sucker Charli XCX fans, pleading for a return to the more commercial, the more conventional breakthrough days.
 By no means does the mixtape play things safe, making for a bold attempt in re-defining pop music with its embrace for PC Music."

-On April 12, 2025 a new LP edition including a 12" poster and red vinyl was released for RSD after the original version released in 2017 featuring both Number 1 Angel and Pop 2.
+On 12 April 2025 a new LP edition including a 12" poster and red vinyl was released for RSD after the original version released in 2017 featuring both Number 1 Angel and Pop 2.